vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 source control systems.

-When you’re ready to submit a secret to the workload, rather than providing the secret in plain text, you can deliver its encrypted version to **Aegis Safe**.
+When you’re ready to submit a secret to the workload, rather than providing the secret in plain text, you can deliver its encrypted version to **VMware Secrets Manager Safe**.

 This method offers a couple of distinct benefits: